neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 Next, the solution methodology is specified.
 Although the solid phase only includes time-independent kernels, the heat conduction is run as a transient because NekRS ultimately must be run as a transient (NekRS lacks a steady solver).
+We choose to omit the time derivative in the solid energy equation because we will reach the converged steady state faster than if the solve had to also ramp up the solid temperature from the initial condition.

-A nonlinear tolerance of $10^{-6}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
+A nonlinear tolerance
+of $10^{-6}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
 Finally, an output format of Exodus II is specified.